 Ignore the hype about carry on vs checked bags, I made about 200 flights last year with 2 checked bags per trip, and only had 2 baggage problems.
 Carry on only computers, anything too fragile to pack, and items such as Rx that cannot be replaced within 12 hours if need be, and entertainment/food/drink.
 A small bag of M&M's and a resealable soda may save you having to spend for overpriced food at airports, Flights do get delayed, cancelled, etc. If you change carriers mid trip, make sure that your bags will be handled for you.
-Otherwise you will have to go get them, bring them to the 2nd airlines counter and re-check them, this is a major hassle. remember that the Us Post Office will let you mail items home, very cheap and it eliminates you having to carry it.
+Otherwise you will have to go get them, bring them to the second airlines counter and re-check them, this is a major hassle. remember that the US Post Office will let you mail items home and that eliminates you having to carry it.

-Hotels - Try to stay at places like extended stay, studio plus, homewood, etc. You want a room with a kitchenette.
+Hotels - Try to stay at places like Extended Stay, Studio Plus, Homewood, etc. You want a room with a kitchenette.
 They are about 20-50% cheaper, better laid out, and you get much better service.
-This is a place where you can save major $$ by cooking simple foods in your room.
-My company gives me a flat per dium of about $30-40 a day for food.
-By cooking in the room, I spend about $6-9 per day and pocket the rest.
+This is a place where you can save major dollars by cooking simple foods in your room.
+My company gives me a flat amount each day for food.
+By cooking in a room, I spend part of it each day and pocket the rest.
 I carry with me in my suitcase a can opener, paper plates, paper bowls, a set of tableware and salt and pepper, etc. It takes up very little room and makes life on the road much nicer.